NordicSemiconductor/pc-nrfconnect-ble/doc/docs/setting_up_application.md

 1. Connect the device to a Universal Serial Bus (USB) port on your computer and power it on.
 2. In the navigation bar, click on **Select device**.
-3. Select a device by clicking on its name in the drop-down list.
+3. Select a device by clicking on its name in the drop-down list.</br>
    You can access the following options by selecting the arrow under the device name.

     - Show the device at the top of the list by making it favorite.
     - Rename the device.
     - View and select between device Com Ports.

 The name of the selected device is displayed on the navigation bar.